Alipsa/renjin-client-data-utils/README.md

 - make the convenience methods more robust and performing a conversion (if possible) into the type requested
 - Add more Javadocs
+- Add conversion from Vectors (c() and list() constructs in R) to java.util.List
+- Bump dependency versions for spotbugs and junit

 ### 1.4.2
 - If no info on column types are given when creating a table then treat them as Strings